The need for agricultural co-operatives to move from a political consortium structure to a more business-oriented model

 What can agricultural co-operatives do to get more organised?

 Bringing in private company expertise could kick-start the change co-operatives are seeking.
 That could be recruiting process experts, executives experienced in logistics, or those who have experience in the specific markets or areas the co-ops wish to target.
 As a headhunter, I have placed several executives from the automotive, the aviation and the chemical sectors in agribusinesses.
-They bring a wealth of different experience to complement the leaders of the co-operatives because they are process driven.
-The organisation of manufacturing processes and transportation is key to ensuring the future of any agribusiness.Getting the produce from field to fork successfully is the vital ingredient in business transformation.
+They bring a wealth of different experience to complement the leaders of the co-operatives because they are process-driven.
+The organisation of manufacturing processes and transportation is key to ensuring the future of any agribusiness.Getting the produce from field to fork successfully is a vital ingredient in business transformation.

 Process expertise also assists co-operatives which want to adapt to modern farming technologies.
 Smart farming uses information technology to help farmers get the maximum yield from their crops.
 Data is collected and analysed on crop yields, fertilisers, weather patterns, and animal health.
 Sensors with GPS technology are used for monitoring animal health and reproduction.
 Drones are now used in soil analysis, planting, crop spraying, crop monitoring, and irrigation.
 Having people with experience of implementing these technologies in other industries is a huge benefit for co-operatives.
 Some European co-operatives such as InVivo in France, BayWa in Germany, and RWA in Austria are leading the way in this precision farming, often partnering with or acquiring startups with these skills.